Last updated: January 9 2026

 What is the difference between a Backdoor Roth and a Mega Backdoor Roth?

-A Backdoor Roth IRA uses individual retirement accounts and has a $7,000 limit ($8,000 if 50+).
+A Backdoor Roth IRA uses individual retirement accounts and has a $7,500 limit ($8,600 if 50+).
 A Mega Backdoor Roth uses your employer’s 401(k) plan and can potentially move $25,000–$47,500+ into Roth accounts annually.
 The Mega Backdoor requires specific plan features that not all employers offer.
+For a comparison of account types, see Roth IRA vs 401(k).

 What are the 2026 Backdoor Roth IRA contribution limits?